kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 If you're stuck on anything after trying a couple times, there's no harm asking question about it!

+The reason I didn't include it above is to demonstrate how I could have figured out if I spend a bit more time on it.

 ## Closing

-When I first saw the reply from `@livebookdev`, I thought this would be a simple change!
-Indeed it is.
+When I first saw the reply from @livebookdev, I thought it is a simple change!

-Elixir codebase is really easy to navigate and José Valim has been really responsive in providing feedbacks and guidance.
+In reality, the process of implementing it is not quite easy, but still manageable.

 The whole process for implementing this take roughly a week for me.
 It would be shorter if I'm less blur.
 Once I'm in a better condition, the actual work took around 2 days to implement and the PR got merged in a day once the PR is up.

+In retrospect, the changes do looks simple.

+The Elixir codebase is easy to navigate and José Valim has been really responsive in providing feedbacks and guidance.
 Hopefully this post shed some light for you and encourage you to contribute to the Elixir ecosystem as well!